Urinary Incontinence in Children

 Enuresis

-Organic disorders account for about 30% of cases and are more common in complex compared to monosymptomatic enuresis.
+Comorbid disorders (eg, urinary tract infection, constipation, acute renal failure) can contribute to up to 30% of cases and are more common in complex compared to monosymptomatic enuresis (1).

-The remaining majority of cases are of unclear etiology but are thought to be due to a combination of factors, including
+The remaining majority of cases are of unclear etiology (also called primary nocturnal enuresis) but are thought to be due to a combination of factors, including the following:

 • Functionally small bladder capacity (the bladder is not actually small but contracts before it is completely full)